lightning/bolts/02-peer-protocol.md

 A node that doesn't time out HTLCs risks channel failure (see [`cltv_expiry_delta` Selection](#cltv_expiry_delta-selection)).

-A node which sends `update_fulfill_htlc`, before the sender, is also committed to the HTLC and risks losing funds.
+A node that sends `update_fulfill_htlc`, before the sender, is also committed to the HTLC and risks losing funds.

 If the onion is malformed, the upstream node won't be able to extract